moliver28/research-handbook/content/handbook/security/product-security/application-security/runbooks/hackerone-process.md

 Some vulnerabilities will only work on certain Ruby versions.
 In order to reproduce them locally using GDK, here is how you can change your Ruby version:

-1. Update the Ruby versions inside the following files:
+1. Update the Ruby version inside the following file to the required version:
    - `gitlab-development-kit/.tool-versions`
    - `gitlab-development-kit/gitlab/.tool-versions`
-   - `gitlab-development-kit/.tool-versions-gdk`
-1. You may be asked to run `asdf install ruby <desired-version>`.
+1. You may be asked to run `asdf install ruby <required-version>`.
 Run it.
 1. Run `gem install gitlab-development-kit`.
 1. Go into the `gitlab-development-kit/gitlab` directory, and run `bundle install`.
 1. Verify the Ruby version by running `gdk restart`.